jones77/shlintro/README.md

 # `shlintro`

-minimum template for a decent shell script
+Minimum template for a decent shell script.

 ## Usage